-The village manager is appropriately qualified and experienced and is supported by an assistant manager and a clinical manager/registered nurse.
+The village manager is appropriately qualified and experienced and is supported by an assistant to the manager and a clinical manager/registered nurse.
 There are quality systems and processes being implemented.
 The residents and relatives interviewed spoke positively about the care and support provided.

-Areas of continuous improvements were identified around reducing falls in the rest home and hospital, food services, laundry services and the restraint minimisation programme.
+Areas of continuous improvements were identified around good practice, implementation of the quality system, food services, and the restraint minimisation programme.